Skip to main content

 Tried: Using window.open('', 'victim') immediately without a setTimeout, expecting the admin's note DOM to already be ready.

-The popup may still be navigating when the XSS fires, so v.document.body.innerText returns an empty string or throws a cross-origin error if the page has not yet committed to the same origin.
-The setTimeout (or a load event listener on the popup) is needed to wait until the admin's flag-note page has fully loaded and is readable.
+The popup may still be navigating when the XSS fires, so reading its body returns an empty string, or throws a cross-origin error if the page has not yet committed to the same origin.
+A setTimeout, or a load listener on the popup, waits until the admin's flag note has finished loading and is readable.

 Tried: Sending the flag with fetch() or XMLHttpRequest instead of navigator.sendBeacon, expecting the exfiltration to succeed.